 form Abram Shoo with Alberto Carrion keys and vocals, Gonchi

 Sifre drums and formerly of The Chessmen, a great band, and

-Jorge Casas bass and vocals, formerly of The Challengers.
+Jorge Casas bass and vocals, formerly of

 This was a real good band.
 Some time after Charlie joined

 Abram Shoo also.

 So there was this other band, The Gadgets.
 Alberto guitar,

 Noel organ, George bass, Felix drums.
 Good band, very B-3

 influenced and they were going through changes, the bass